 Keep in mind that no matter what area of Universal Orlando Resort you visit, there will be additional health and safety procedures in place.
 Face coverings and temperature checks will be required for all employees and guests, including at hotels.
 Universal will also limit capacity at each park to ensure social distancing.
-There will be additional health, safety and procedural changes for team members and guests, which we'll get into in below.
+There will be additional health, safety and operational changes (that may be subject to change at any time) for team members and guests, which we'll get into in below.
 Let's hop to it!

 Universal Orlando Health and Safety Procedures

 Before we get to the fun stuff, let's talk about the health and safety measures.
 During this reopening time, there are procedures in place to limit capacity and to appropriately space guests.
 Universal Orlando, in accordance with the state of Florida and local governing bodies, has put into practice the following general safety procedures to make things as safe as possible for guests.

 Universal Orlando Resort Health Measures

 - Prepare for temperature checks upon arrival.
 Security officers will wave a contactless forehead thermometer in front of you.
 Hats or anything blocking your forehead should be removed.
 Guests with temperatures above 100.4 will not be admitted.
 The rest of the party will not be affected, as long as they stay under the 100.4-degree temperature limit.

 - Maintain social distancing of at least six feet (or two meters).

 - Where present, guests should stand on floor markings until the group in front of you moves forward.